Kremlin: State Kremlin Palace

-The State Kremlin Palace (alias Kremlin Palace of Congresses), was commissioned by Nikita Khrushchev as a modern arena for Communist Party meetings, and was built within the Kremlin walls 1959–1961.
+The State Kremlin Palace (alias Kremlin Palace of Congresses), was commissioned by Nikita Khrushchev as a modern arena for Communist Party meetings and was built within the Kremlin walls 1959–1961.
 Externally the palace is faced with white marble and the windows are tinted and reflective.
-The construction of a large modern public building in a historic neighborhood generated an uproar, especially since the building replaced several heritage buildings, including the old neo-classical building of the State Armory, and some of the rear parts of the Great Kremlin Palace.
-Although this was not the first time that the Soviet government had destroyed architectural heritage (notably the Chudov Monastery and Ascension Cloisters) in the Kremlin and in the country in general, by the mid 1950s laws were in place effectively considering all pre-Soviet constructions as historical monuments and preventing their demolition, in some ways making the construction illegal.
-Despite the public disapproval, the Palace was constructed and integrated into the larger complex of the Great Kremlin Palace with walkways linking it to the Patriarchal Chambers and the Terem Palace.
+The construction replaced several heritage buildings, including the old neo-classical building of the State Armoury, and some of the rear parts of the Grand Kremlin Palace.
+The Palace was constructed and integrated into the larger complex of the Great Kremlin Palace with walkways linking it to the Patriarchal Chambers and the Terem Palace.

 Buildings

 The existing Kremlin walls and towers were built by Italian masters from 1485 to 1495.
 The irregular triangle of the Kremlin wall encloses an area of 275000 m2.
 Its overall length is 2235 m, but the height ranges from 5 to 19 m, depending on the terrain.
 The wall's thickness is between 3.5 and 6.5 m.

 Originally there were eighteen Kremlin towers, but their number increased to twenty in the 17th century.
 All but three of the towers are square in plan.
 The highest tower is the Troitskaya, which was built to its present height of 80 m in 1495.
 Most towers were originally crowned with wooden tents.
 The extant brick tents with strips of colored tiles date to the 1680s.

 Cathedral Square is the heart of the Kremlin.
 It is surrounded by six buildings, including three cathedrals.
 The Cathedral of the Dormition was completed in 1479 to be the main church of Moscow and where all the Tsars were crowned.
 The massive limestone façade, capped with its five golden cupolas, was the design of Aristotele Fioravanti.
 Several important metropolitans and patriarchs are buried there, including Peter and Makarii.
 The gilded, three-domed Cathedral of the Annunciation was completed next in 1489, only to be reconstructed to a nine-domed design a century later.
 On the south-east of the square is the much larger Cathedral of the Archangel Michael (1508), where almost all the Muscovite monarchs from Ivan Kalita to Ivan V of Russia are interred.
-(Boris Godunov was originally buried there, but was moved to the Trinity Monastery.)
+Also Boris Godunov was originally buried there but was moved to the Trinity Monastery.

-There are two domestic churches of the Metropolitans and Patriarchs of Moscow, the Church of the Twelve Apostles (1653–1656) and the exquisite one-domed Church of the Deposition of the Virgin's Robe, built by Pskov artisans from 1484 to 1488 and featuring superb icons and frescoes from 1627 and 1644.
+There are two domestic churches of the Metropolitans and Patriarchs of Moscow, the Church of the Twelve Apostles (1653–1656) and the one-domed Church of the Deposition of the Virgin's Robe, built by Pskov artisans from 1484 to 1488 and featuring icons and frescoes from 1627 and 1644.